 Ruwenzori is Africa highest range.
 Its loftiest peaks include Margherita (5,109m) and Alexandra (5,083m) on Mt Stanley.
 These are exceeded in altitude by only Mt Kilimanjaro and Mt Kenya both of which are extinct volcanoes standing in isolation above the surrounding plains.
 The Ruwenzori ranges contain four other glacial peaks besides Mt Stanley.
-These include Mt Speke (4,890m), Mt Gessi (4,715m), Mt Emin (4,791m), and Mount Luigi da Savoia (4,627m).This safari will take you take you to Rwenzori mountain which is a good area for hiking as it is as now capped mountain with many glacial features like cliffs, caves, u-shapped valley and v-shaped valleys, cone, hanging valleys among others.
+These include Mt Speke (4,890m), Mt Gessi (4,715m), Mt Emin (4,791m), and Mount Luigi da Savoia (4,627m).This safari will take you take you to Rwenzori Mountain a prominent Safari Adventure destination for all travelers looking to experience Hiking Adventure Tours in Uganda.

 Driver from Kampala to Kasese and have an overnight stay in any hotel of your choice in Kasese